 Quickly strain the ice out to avoid dilution.

-Add the amaro and liqueur to the shaker, add ice, and shake vigorously to foam the espresso.
+Add the amaro and liqueur to the shaker, add fresh ice, and shake vigorously to foam the espresso.

 Garnish with 3 coffee beans.